-- 1. The HMIS Partner Agency Technical Administrator will ensure that any prospective End User reads, understands and signs the HMIS End User Agreement and maintain a file of all signed HMIS End User Agreements. - 2.
+- The HMIS Partner Agency Technical Administrator will ensure that any prospective End User reads, understands and signs the HMIS End User Agreement and maintain a file of all signed HMIS End User Agreements. - 2.
 The HMIS Partner Agency Technical Administrator is responsible for ensuring that all agency End Users have completed mandatory trainings, including the Clarity General SCC HMIS Client Consent trainings prior to being provided with a User ID to access HMIS.
-VI-SPDAT or PR-VI-SPDAT are mandatory and required to be completed within 60 days of receiving a User ID to access HMIS.
-If the VI-SPDAT or PR-VI-SPDAT training is not completed within 60 days, user access will be suspended until the requirement is satisfied. - 3.
+VI-SPDAT or HPAT training is required to edit or create client assessments in the SCC HMIS.
+If the VI-SPDAT or HPAT training is not completed the user access will be limited.
+If the user later completes this training access to assessments will be reinstated. - 3.
 All End Users will be issued a unique User ID and password by Bitfocus.
 Sharing of User IDs and passwords by or among more than one End User is expressly prohibited.
 Each